This morning,

 It was a drawing for the instant moment, an instant memory.

-So I didn’t kept the cup.
+So I didn’t keep the cup.

 You may display the cups on your shelves at home or office.